 Community Groups are teams of disciples banding together to live on mission in the Twin Cities.
-These “focused, shared ministry networks” are intentional about making a gospel impact in our neighborhoods and relational networks — in the places we live, work, and play.
-We currently have 16 Community Groups located in South Minneapolis and the Central Metro, and its first-ring suburbs.
+These “focused, shared ministry networks” are intentional about making a gospel impact in our neighborhoods and relational networks — in the places we live, work, and play — which is why geographical proximity matters.
+We currently have 25+ Community Groups located in South Minneapolis, West St. Paul, and in the first-ring of suburbs.

 Jesus tells us, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you” (Matthew 28:19–20).
 “Baptizing” and “teaching” unfold two important aspects to discipleship.